theawesomecoder61/FOSSR/README.md

 - Countdown from 0 to 10 seconds

 ## How it works
 Mac OS X and iOS have a framework named *AVFoundation*.
-This handles audio and video input/output, such as audio players or video camera capture.
+This framework handles audio and video input/output, such as audio players or video camera capture.
 Here is what goes on in the meat of the code:

 1. It creates an *AVCaptureSession*, this allows inputs of audio and video, quite necessary
 2. It creates an *AVCaptureScreenInput*, this allows us to capture the screen